Rescuers look for victims at Cuba hotel after blast kills 22

 “She had to work today.
 She is a housekeeper,” she said.
 “I work two blocks away.
 I felt the noise, and at first, I didn’t even associate” the explosion with the hotel.

-Mexican President Andrés Manuel López Obrador is scheduled to arrive in Havana for a visit late Saturday and Mexican Foreign Relations Secretary Marcelo Ebrard said the visit would still take place.
+Mexican President Andrés Manuel López Obrador was scheduled to arrive in Havana for a visit late Saturday and Mexican Foreign Relations Secretary Marcelo Ebrard said the visit would still take place.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.